wilsonzlin/wilsonl.in-docs/src/ooml/14/0/Properties/Default property values.md

 ooml properties must have a default value.
 Generally, if you don't have a specific default value in mind, consider `null`, `0`, `false`, or `""`.
 The default value must be compatible with the [type](#Typing) of the property.

+Note that [transient properties](#Transient properties) can have any non-`undefined` default value.
+The rules below only apply to non-transient properties.

 # Primitive default values

 Only properties with a [primitive type](#Typing) can have a non-null primitive default value.
 Examples of primitive default values are: